Philip Brocklehurst

 Sir Philip Lee Brocklehurst, 2nd Baronet (7 March 1887 – 28 January 1975) is known particularly as a member of the Nimrod Expedition in Antarctica of 1907–1909, led by Ernest Shackleton.

 Early life

-He was born at Swythamley Park, Staffordshire, in 1887.
+He was born at Swythamley Hall, Staffordshire, in 1887.
 His grandfather John Brocklehurst had a silk weaving business in Macclesfield and was a Member of Parliament; his father Philip Lancaster Brocklehurst was created a baronet in 1903.
 Philip Lee succeeded to the title, as "2nd Baronet Brocklehurst, of Swythamley Park, Leek, Staffordshire", on 10 May 1904.

 In 1904 he joined the Territorial Army in the Derbyshire Yeomanry, where he was later promoted to major in March 1916 and colonel in 1924.

-Brocklehurst was educated at Eton College and Trinity Hall, Cambridge, where he left without taking a degree.
+Brocklehurst was educated at Eton College (1 year only), Park Holm, Buxton and Trinity Hall, Cambridge, where he left without taking a degree.
 He represented Cambridge University at boxing in 1905, 1906 and 1907 as a lightweight against Oxford University, and obtained a half blue.